 The assessment of the potential impacts, mitigation measures and any offsets for residual impacts must be dealt with in a stand-alone section of the EIS that fully addresses the matters relevant to the controlling provisions.
-Requirements for MNES are set out in Appendix 2 of the TOR.
+Requirements for matters of national environmental significance (MNES) are set out in section 7 of the TOR.
 The EIS must also address the matters prescribed in section 6 and in Schedule 1 of the EP Regulation.